0xAhmadYousuf/0xAhmadYousuf/README.md

-I'm an experienced Native Web App Developer with 5+ years of hands-on experience in Python and api System.
-I've solved many challenges on LeetCode, honing my problem-solving skills.
-I excel in MVVM Architecture, Rest API, Firebase, Google Maps, Payment Gateway, and SMS gateway integration.
-I'm also venturing into Backend Technology, mastering Java Spring Boot, Spring MVC, Spring Security, JPA, Hibernate, and MySQL.
-I've contributed to five successful backend projects, understand Java Microservices, AOP, and AWS technologies like EC2 and RDS.
-I thrive in dynamic environments, value collaboration, and bring a versatile skill set.
-Let's connect to explore exciting mobile and backend tech projects.
-Reach out for Android development, backend solutions, or any tech endeavors.

-Skilled Python developer (Django) with cybersecurity expertise.
-Leverage technology to create secure web applications, automate tasks, and implement robust security measures.
-CTF experience fosters a strong understanding of system protection.
-Passionate about elegant solutions and impactful results.

-I am proficient in multiple languages, including English (Read, Write, Hear,
-Speak), Urdu (Read, Write, Hear, Speak),
-Farsi (Read, Write), and Arabic (Read,
-Write, Hear, Speak).
-My skills encompass reading, writing, hearing, and speaking in these languages to varying degrees of proficiency.
+With over 5 years of experience in Native Web App Development, my expertise lies primarily in Python and API systems.
+I've honed my problem-solving skills through challenges on platforms like LeetCode, excelling in MVVM Architecture, Rest API, and integrations with Firebase, Google Maps, and more.
+Venturing into Backend Technology, I've mastered Django for secure web applications and automation, with a strong emphasis on cybersecurity garnered through CTF experiences.
+I've contributed to successful backend projects, understanding SQL for database management.
+Proficient in English, Urdu, Farsi, and Arabic, my linguistic versatility fosters effective communication.
+My adaptable nature thrives in dynamic environments, fostering collaboration and innovation.

 ### OPEN SOURCE PROJECTS